Cu3PO42/KeySAVe-Documentation/dumping/encrypted-saves.md

 # Accessing your save data directly

 KeySAVᵉ can read and decrypt your save data directly.
 This requires either a digital copy of the game or a Powersaves 3DS if you use a physical copy (physical copies currently only work with Generation 6 games).
-If you have a 3DS with access to Homebrew or a Cybersaves device, please read the respective guides instead.
+If you have a 3DS with access to Homebrew, a CFW or a Cybersaves device, please read the [decrypted saves](./decrypted-saves.md) instead.

-Using this method you can view all 930 Pokémon in your boxes.
+Using this method you can view all 930 / 960 Pokémon in your boxes.
 Viewing your party and battle box is not currently supported.
 This is one of the fastest ways to check a large number of Pokémon after the initial decryption process is completed.

 ## Initial decryption